programmer90000/driving/rules-of-the-road.md

 ## Types Of Roads

 ### Single Carriageway Road
-A road in which traffic from both sides share the same stretch of pavement, without a pavement, such as Manchester Road
+A road in which traffic from both sides share the same stretch of pavement, without a barrier, such as Manchester Road

 ![Single Carrigeway Road](images/single-carrigeway-road.jpg)

 ### Dual Carriageway Road
-A road in which traffic from opposite directions is separated by something in the middle, such as a barrier.
-For example, a motorway
+A road in which traffic from opposite directions is separated by something in the middle, such as a barrier, similar a motorway
 ![Dual Carrigeway Road](images/dual-carrigeway-road.jpg)

 ## Lights